leshill/firebase-authn-authz-tutorial/README.src.md

 # Use Redux to manage the current user

-All the pieces needed to manage the current user's signed in state with Redux are now in place.
+All the pieces needed to manage the authentication state with Redux are now in place.
 You will create a Redux _slice_ to manage the state of the current user in the app.

 **Nomenclature digression:** A _slice_ is Redux-speak for state and associated code for one specific sub-tree of the state tree.
 For example, the app will